-How many times have you heard the phrase “suffering from the menopause”?
+Too many women experience distressing physical and emotional symptoms during the menopause.
 Yet the menopause is not an illness.
 It is a natural transition from one part of a woman’s life to another.
 The definition of menopause is when a woman stops menstruating (that is, she no longer has periods).
-Because childbirth has always been seen as one of the major roles of females, society has tended to treat the menopause as something bad.
-In Western society the start of menstruation is something to be whispered about, not celebrated as it is in some other cultures.
+In Western society the start of menstruation has been something to be whispered about, not celebrated as it is in many other cultures.
 (I remember very clearly my mother and I talking in whispers when I found I was bleeding for the first time.)
 Similarly, the end of menstruation is often approached with dread, as if a woman is no longer of any value when she cannot become pregnant.
 We need to change our view of this important stage in a woman’s life.

 The menopause is a gateway; it is the end of one part of a woman’s life and the beginning of another.
 It brings to an end the monthly pains and emotional turmoil that many of us experience with our periods.
 It heralds the beginning of a new freedom, when we no longer need to pack sanitary products in our suitcases or handbags, or worry about how we will dispose of them while we are out and about.
 Of course, in cases of early menopause – for example when it occurs before a family is complete – it can bring shock and grief.
 But for most of us, the menopause happens after about 45 years of age and, if we are ever to be blessed with children, we generally have them by then.